lodl/JLMO-Live-Monitor/README.md

-# JLMÖ Live Monitor for Jormungandr
+# JLMO Live Monitor for Jormungandr

 Prior to launch the script, please edit it and set variables in following lines: